astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Remarks

-If the folder specified by the `directoryPath` parameter already exists on the disk, then this method does nothing.
+If the folder specified by the `directoryPath` parameter already exists on the filesystem, then this method does nothing.

 <a name='M-xyLOGIX-Core-Debug-DebugFileAndFolderHelper-InsistPathExists-System-String-'></a>
 ### InsistPathExists() `method`